looker-open-source/block-cortex-sap/README.md

 <h2><span style="color:#2d7eea">Other Considerations</span></h2>

-- **Persistent Derived Tables**: Enable <a href="https://cloud.google.com/looker/docs/derived-tables#persistent_derived_tables_(pdts)">Persistent Derived Tables</a> using check box under CONNECTION settings accessible through Admin > Databases > Connections.
+- **Persistent Derived Tables**: If using this block with production data, you may want to convert some derived tables to [Persistent Derived Tables (PDTs)](https://cloud.google.com/looker/docs/derived-tables#use_cases_for_pdts) to improve query performance.
+Ensure your BigQuery Connection has enabled PDTs, then update any derived table syntax with the desired [persistence strategy](https://cloud.google.com/looker/docs/derived-tables#persistence_strategies).

-- **Locale**: Each user's [Locale setting](https://cloud.google.com/looker/docs/model-localization#assigning_users_to_a_locale) in their Looker User Profile will be used to map to SAP language code and filter material text language for Sales Order, Vendor Performance and Inventory Metrics Overview views.
-See the [language_map](views/language_map.view.lkml) view for details on the mapping.
+- **Locale**: The Looker user [locale](https://cloud.google.com/looker/docs/model-localization#assigning_users_to_a_locale) setting (as seen in account profile) maps to SAP language code for _Materials_MD_, _Vendor Performance_, and _Inventory Metrics Overview_ views and determines material text language.
+See [language_map](views/language_map.view.lkml) for details.

-- **BI Engine Optimization**: Some calculations perform better with [BI Engine Optimization](https://cloud.google.com/blog/products/data-analytics/faster-queries-with-bigquery-bi-engine) feature in Looker.
+- **BI Engine Optimization**: Some calculations perform better with [BI Engine Optimization](https://cloud.google.com/blog/products/data-analytics/faster-queries-with-bigquery-bi-engine) enabled in BigQuery.

-- **(Optional) Unhide additional dimensions and measure**: Most dimensions and measures have been hidden to simplify reporting and data understanding.
-However should you find anything valuable missing, simply update the hidden parameters to No in the relevant views.
+- **(Optional) Unhide additional dimensions and measures**: Many dimensions and measures are hidden for simplicity.
+If you find anything valuable missing, update the field's `hidden` parameter value **No** in the relevant views.

 <h2><span style="color:#2d7eea">Additional Resources</span></h2>